csete/gpredict/README.md

-**This is a fork of gpredict, inteded on "refurbishing" the documentation.**
+**This is a fork of gpredict, inteded on "refurbishing" the documentation.
+I only made the md file, and enabled the day/night terminator**

 # Gpredict
 | [Wiki](https://github.com/chri87d9/gpredict/wiki)